 Projects funded in Round 1

-Australian Table Grape Association –Development an online system to enable small exporters to undergo the export accreditation process.
+Australian Table Grape Association – development of an online system to enable small exporters to undergo the export accreditation process.

 NSW Department of Primary Industries – development and implementation of a “seasonal pest absence approach” to addressing importing country biosecurity requirements, building potential for cherry export opportunities.